Thai envoy calls for more Bangladesh-Thailand business ventures

 He made the remark while the newly elected board of directors of BTCCI paid a courtesy call to the ambassador of Thailand to Bangladesh at the Royal Thai Embassy on Tuesday (30 May), reads a press release.

-BTCCI, at the time, presented some proposals to the envoy in regard to easier issuance of Thai Visa for Bangladeshi People, ongoing FTA discussion and more joint ventures in Bangladesh.
+BTCCI, at the time, presented some proposals to the envoy in regard to easier issuance of Thai Visa for Bangladeshi citizens, ongoing FTA discussion and potential joint ventures in Bangladesh.

-The Thai Envoy assured the business leaders to work on all proposals of BTCCI, including the easier acquirement of a Thai Visa.
+The Thai Envoy assured the business leaders to work on all proposals of BTCCI, including the easier acquirement of Thai Visas.

 BTCCI President Shams Mahmud apprised the ambassador regarding the plan of BTCCI to take necessary steps for enhancing the bilateral relationship between Bangladesh and Thailand.